 These solutions offer a comprehensive solution to configure user access and mobile management from simple dashboards with enhanced granularity.
-Each of these identity management services come with an associated price and list of features.
+Each of these identity management services comes with an associated price and list of features.
 Often you can bump up configurability and feature-set by choosing a higher plan.

 If you’re interested in user management solutions for mobile devices and would like an overview and evaluation of what’s going to work for your business, then make sure to get in touch with us.